Allstate (ALL)

 5. Revenue Growth

-In general, insurance companies earn revenue from three primary sources.
-The first is the core insurance business itself, often called underwriting and represented in the income statement as premiums earned.
-The second source is investment income from investing the “float” (premiums collected upfront not yet paid out as claims) in assets such as fixed-income assets and equities.
+Big picture, insurers generate revenue from three key sources.
+The first is the core business of underwriting policies.
+The second source is income from investing the “float” (premiums collected upfront not yet paid out as claims) in assets such as fixed-income assets and equities.
 The third is fees from various sources such as policy administration, annuities, or other value-added services.
-Luckily, Allstate’s revenue grew at a solid 9.9% compounded annual growth rate over the last five years.
+Over the last five years, Allstate grew its revenue at an impressive 10.7% compounded annual growth rate.
 Its growth beat the average insurance company and shows its offerings resonate with customers.

 Long-term growth is the most important, but within financials, a half-decade historical view may miss recent interest rate changes and market returns.
-Allstate’s annualized revenue growth of 9.4% over the last two years aligns with its five-year trend, suggesting its demand was predictably strong.
+Allstate’s annualized revenue growth of 8.8% over the last two years is below its five-year trend, but we still think the results were respectable.

 Note: Quarters not shown were determined to be outliers, impacted by outsized investment gains/losses that are not indicative of the recurring fundamentals of the business.